ryantanlien/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

 The `Storage` component,
-* can save both LinkedOUT application data and user preference data in json format, and read them back into corresponding objects.
+* can save both LinkedOUT application data and user preference data in *JSON* format, and read them back into corresponding objects.
-* inherits from both `LinkedoutStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from both `LinkedoutStorage` and `UserPrefStorage`, which mans it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)